okeeffed/cheat-sheets/Flux-Basics.md

 <img src="https://cask.scotch.io/2014/10/rHwGUog.png" />

-Our public method getShoes is used by our Controller View to retrieve all of the shoes in our _shoes object and use that data in our components state.
+Our public method getShoes is used by our Controller View to retrieve all of the shoes in our \_shoes object and use that data in our components state.
 While this is a simple example, complicated logic can be put here instead of our views and helps keep things tidy.

-***
+---

 ## FLUX-4: Action Creators & Actions